-Millions Could Lose Power Under PG&E's Plan To Prevent Wildfires
+PG&E Could Shut Off Power For Millions To Prevent Wildfires

 Pacific Gas & Electric could shut off power to more than 5 million customers when extreme weather conditions are ripe for wildfires to break out, the company said Wednesday.
 It's an expansion of the company's previous power shutoff program, which only let the company turn off power to about half a million customers.

 Several power companies submitted their required "wildfire mitigation plans" to California regulators this week.
-But PG&E's plan may be especially consequential, given that its power lines have been blamed for several northern California fires over the past few years.
-The company filed for bankruptcy last month in the wake of billions of dollars in potential liability for two years of wildfires.
+But PG&E's plan may be especially consequential, given that its power lines have been blamed for several Northern California fires over the past few years.
+The company filed for bankruptcy last month in the wake of billions of dollars in potential liability after two years of wildfires.

 The company told the state's public utilities commission that to address wildfire risk, "shutting off power will likely be necessary and may need to be performed more frequently due to the extreme weather events and dry vegetation conditions."